 “In fact, when the nearby Grace Church School was researching whether to start its own high school, it asked top college-admission officers what was lacking in New York City applicants.
 The answers coalesced around the idea of values, civic engagement, inclusiveness and diversity — in a word, humility.” – The NYTimes Mag.

-If humility becomes a measurable criteria by college admissions, then my child is being very well served in his humble public middle school, where there is actual diversity not controlled virtual diversity.
+If humility becomes a measurable criterion for college admissions, then my child is being very well served in his humble public middle school, where there is actual diversity not controlled virtual diversity.
 If you want a real Mandarin and Spanish immersion experience, come to a middle school in Sunset Park.

 Lastly, I want you to know, I have made peace with our imperfect middle school “choice.”
-I sat next to some people having a conversation in which a newcomer was seeking school advice from another parent, when a neighbor at another table chimed in.
+I sat next to some people having a conversation in which a newcomer was seeking school advice from another parent when a neighbor at another table chimed in.
 He had two daughters from a first marriage, and then “because of love” (Yes, that’s literally what he said) he acquired two step-sons.
 The daughters went to an exclusive private school in Brooklyn and the step-sons went to various public schools.
-His daughters are now out of the private school, and experiencing a “choice” NYC public high school.
+His daughters are now out of the private school and in college.
 The man felt his daughters were insecure and unable to adapt to change where his step-sons could more easily juggle imperfect situations because everything about their public education had been imperfect.